Hesperocyparis macnabiana

-Hesperocyparis macnabiana (MacNab cypress or Shasta cypress) is a species of western cypress in from California that was previously named Cupressus macnabiana.
+Hesperocyparis macnabiana (MacNab cypress or Shasta cypress) is a species of conifer in the cypress family, Cupressaceae, endemic to California.
+It was previously named Cupressus macnabiana.

 Distribution

 Hesperocyparis macnabiana is endemic to northern California.
 Hesperocyparis macnabiana is one of the most widely distributed of all the native California cypresses, found growing in chaparral, oak woodlands, and coniferous woodlands habitats along the inner northern California Coast Ranges and the foothills of the northern Sierra Nevada.
 MacNab cypress is often associated with ultramafic soils.